doivglser/mindevenviro-fanciful/README.md

 * mysql_cp_db (shell script)

+  	  ° To rename tables in database
+	  ° To delete ID's in lost *.php, *.xml, from CMS template, in database ° To dump database to *.sql file to ~/
-  To rename tables in database, to delete and to dump and restore from .sql file.
+	  ° To restore database from .sql file.

 * redundanz (shell script)

   Puts serv-if-up daemon up and monitors servers reliability.

   Depends on: server-monitor, serv-if-up

+* nids-antivirus-up (shell script)

+  USAGE: "sudo nids-antivirus-up --nIDs" puts snort up for active interface.

 * shi3lD (shell script)